STIMULATION OF FIBROBLASTIC ACTIVITY

 "Mechanical loading is the principal way our body maintains itself, especially with regards to tendons, ligaments, bone, muscle and fascia.
 Lack of mechanical loading results in atrophy and eventual cell death.
 Years ago, anyone with acute lower back pain was sent to bed for a week.
 We now know that as soon as a patient can move with minimal discomfort, they should get out of bed and attempt the movement – i.e., mechanical loading.
 The literature is replete with studies on mechanical loading and its resultant effects on the extracellular matrix (ECM), especially connective tissue and its collagen, tissue structure maintenance, release of growth factors, metabolic activity, protein synthesis, cell growth and survival, circulation, and gene expression.
 Mechanical forces that are crucial to the regulation of cell and tissue morphology and function could have both positive and negative effects (overuse, trauma, etc)."

 Ten years ago as my family was returning from a day spent with friends on the CURRENT RIVER, we were hit by a drunk.
-Actually, I hit a drunk as he was running a stop sign across the highway we were on (junction of M and Old 60) --- HERE are some pics of the vehicle.
+Actually, I hit a drunk as he was in the process of running a stop sign that crossed the highway we were on (junction of M and Old 60) --- HERE are some pics of the vehicle.
 My wife incurred a spiral fracture of her humerus (upper arm) that ran nearly the entire length of the bone.
 She was put in a "Traction Sling" (more like a few old rags tied together) with the only part touching her body, other than the part around her neck, being her wrist.
 The purpose was to put enough mechanical stress on the bone to make it lengthen.
 The ortho said that if the bone healed "too long" there was no problem, as it would shorten on her own.
 However, if the bone healed "too short", it would require some nasty surgeries to lengthen it.
 Enter Dr. Wolff.

 One of the first things I learned about in physiology class was "Wolff's Law".
 Dr. Julian Wolff was a German physician (anatomy professor and surgeon) who, during the halcyon years of his career (the later portions of the 1800's) noticed something interesting going on with bones.
 He realized that certain bones or areas of a bone that were mechanically stressed, grew thick and strong, while bones that were not stressed in a mechanical fashion, grew weak and brittle.
 Thus, Wolff's Law was born; Bone adapts to the mechanical stresses put on it, whether said stresses are normal or abnormal.
 This is how things like STRENGTH TRAINING and WHOLE BODY VIBRATION have the ability to actually improve bone quality and density.
 It's also how things like bone spurs, calcium deposits, and thin discs occur (DJD).
 Over time and with better technology, others figured out exactly how this occurs --- via a process known as mechanotransduction.

-Mechanotransduction is the process where mechanical loads and forces are actually converted to electrical or chemical signals that the brain can understand.
+Mechanotransduction is what we call the point where mechanical loads and forces are actually converted to electrical or chemical signals that the brain can understand.
 Although much of this has to do with PROPRIOCEPTION, there are actually receptors whose specific job is to detect the deformation of fluids and / or mineral crystals.
 Due to changes in fluid pressures or deformation of crystalline structures, the body is able to convert the messages to something known as piezoelectricity, which is defined as, "electricity resulting from pressure."
 Interestingly enough, a similar phenomenon to Wolff's Law occurs in Soft Tissues, and goes by the name of Davis' Law.